AskfmForHumans/askfm-api/README.md

 All requests are signed using a secret key (unique per app version) that is stored inside the official app in an obfuscated manner.
 I don't find it ethical to publish it, so if you want to use this library, your options are:
 - extract the key by yourself
+  - *hint 1:* use APK version 4.67.1
+  - *hint 2:* if you found `"YKhyxNvWDwMhHxPpmHMZecqsXCKzS"` — that's not the key, but you are on the right path :)
 - contact [me](https://github.com/snowwm), explain your use case and ask for the key

 ## Todo